-The consolidated financial statements of the Company have been prepared in accordance with and comply with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.
+The consolidated financial statements of the Company have been prepared in accordance with and comply with IFRS Accounting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).

 The consolidated financial statements of the Company have been prepared on a historical cost basis.